autogluon/autogluon/docs/tutorials/timeseries/forecasting-metrics.md

 ```

 All remaining forecast metrics described on this page are **point** forecast metrics.
-Note that if you select a point forecast metric in AutoGluon, then the forecast minimizing this metric will always be provided in the `"mean"` column of the predictions data frame.
+Note that if you select the `eval_metric` to a point forecast metric when creating the `TimeSeriesPredictor`, then the forecast minimizing this metric will always be provided in the `"mean"` column of the predictions data frame.

 **2. Do you care more about accurately predicting time series with large values?**